cybershiptrooper/autoprobing/TASK.md

 - **Baseline sanity checks**: Verify that a random probe scores near chance.
 Verify that a probe trained on truthful-only data doesn't accidentally learn something useful.
 - **Distribution shift analysis**: Compare the activation distributions between your training data and LiarsBench.
 Large shifts may explain poor transfer.
 - **Failure case inspection**: Look at examples where your probe confidently gets it wrong — are there common patterns (e.g., certain lie types, topics, or response styles)?
+- **Are things taking too long?**: If your experiments are running on the cpu abd taking more than 10 mins, rewrite the code using pytorch/gpus to run the experiments.

 ## Some ideas to try